WHAT WE HEARD: A PROVINCIAL DIALOGUE ON FOOD SECURITY IN NEWFOUNDLAND & LABRADOR

 In recent years, there has been incredible growth in interest and action on food security in the province.
 With more community organizations, businesses, governments, researchers, and citizens working on this issue, the time is right to have a provincial discussion on food security in Newfoundland & Labrador.

-This paper aims to build upon this current momentum to support an informed discussion on and create a common vision for the future of food security in Newfoundland & Labrador.
-If our province is to be food secure, we must better understand how we can individually and collectively contribute to shaping and sustaining a healthy and sustainable food system.
+This paper, released in November 2015, aimed to build upon this current momentum to support an informed discussion on and create a common vision for the future of food security in Newfoundland & Labrador.